GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/debug/_index.md

         [Eclipse LSP4e](https://projects.eclipse.org/projects/technology.lsp4e),
         [and other editors and IDEs](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/).
         DAP is not yet supported by JetBrains IDEs like PyCharm.
+      - Go apps should be built without optimizations, so your build should be capable of building with `-gcflags='all=-N -l'`

  Support for additional language runtimes will be forthcoming.